gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 [Dagster](https://dagster.io/) is the chosen orchestrator.

 >[!NOTE]
-> Airbyte and MySQL dockers containers must be running.
+> Airbyte and postgres dockers containers must be running.

 1. **Navigate to the Orchestration Directory**: